For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at email@example.com

 View a complete list of OSCON contacts

-Shawn Pearce is the second in command of the Git project.
-He has been actively involved in the project since early 2006, contributing more than 1300 changes in 3 years.
-Shawn is the author of git-gui, a Tk based graphical interface shipped with git, and git-fast-import, a stream based import system often used for converting projects to git.
-Besides being the primary author of both git-gui and git-fast-import, Shawn’s opinion, backed by his code, has influenced many key design decisions that form the modern git implementation.
+Shawn Pearce has been actively involved in Git since early 2006.
+Shawn is the original author of git-gui, a Tk based graphical interface shipped with git, and git fast-import, a stream based import system often used for converting projects to git.
+Besides being the primary author of both git-gui and git fast-import, Shawn’s opinion, backed by his code, has influenced many decisions that form the modern git implementation.

 In early 2006 Shawn also founded the JGit project, creating a 100% pure Java reimplementation of the Git version control system.
 The JGit library can often be found in Java based products that interact with Git, including plugins for Eclipse and NetBeans IDEs, the Hudson CI server, Apache Maven, and Gerrit Code Review, a peer code review system specially designed for Git.
 Today he continues to develop and maintain JGit, EGit, and Gerrit Code Review.